Mournweiss/site-card/README.md

     - Main site (HTTP): [http://localhost:9292](http://localhost:9292)
     - Telegram Bot: as specified by `NOTIFICATION_BOT_TOKEN`.

+### Deployment Modes

+SiteCard supports two deployment modes based on SSL certificate and DOMAIN configuration:

+-   **DEV_MODE** (local HTTP): If the project does not find valid SSL certificates and key file in the `certs/` directory, it automatically runs in development mode, exposing the main site via local HTTP on the port specified by `NGINX_HTTP_PORT` (default: 9292).
+This mode is intended for local testing and development only.

+-   **PROD_MODE** (global HTTPS): If valid SSL certificate chain files and a private key are present in the `certs/` directory, and the `DOMAIN` variable is properly configured, the platform runs securely in production mode, serving the site globally over HTTPS on the port specified by `NGINX_HTTPS_PORT` (default: 9393).

+> **Note:** Mode selection is performed automatically at project startup, no manual intervention is required beyond managing the certificate/key files and configuration.

 ## User Data Volume

 This project uses the [userdata/](userdata/) directory (Docker volume) to support runtime file updates without rebuilding containers, enabling dynamic management of: